-The survey normally consists of three visits to each of these tetrads, once during each of three specified two week periods, around 1st April, 1st May and mid-June.
-Plans were made to carry out the surveys in 2020 as normal, but the public meeting to recruit and brief new surveyors was disrupted by severe flooding leading to local road closures.
-A practical fieldwork training meeting is usually held for those that want one, but this was abandoned because of restrictions to limit the spread of Coronavirus.
+The survey consists of three visits to each of these tetrads, once during each of three specified two-week periods, around 1st April, 1st May and mid-June.
+A practical fieldwork training meeting was held for those new helpers that wanted one.